miwi-fbsd/saltychat-faq/README.md

 If your TeamSpeak crashs, update Salty Chat to version 2.3.3 or higher.
 If your TeamSpeak crashs with version 2.3.3 or higher, follow the steps below:

-1. Follow the steps in chapter "How to enable extensive debug?"
+1. Follow the steps in chapter [How to enable extensive debug?](#how-to-enable-extensive-debug)
 2. Start your game and try to reproduce to crash TeamSpeaks.
 3. Send us the newest crashdump (you can find it under `%appdata%\TS3Client\crashdumps`) in the Salty Chat Discord.
     - If there is no crashdump, send us the newest log (you can find it under `%appdata%\TS3Client\logs`)